Data forwarding to AWS S3¶

 Start Configuration¶

-Note: If the archive type information changes, ensure that the associated platform configuration is updated synchronously to avoid data write failures due to configuration changes.
-New configuration rules will take effect within 5 minutes.
+Note: If there are changes in the archiving type information, ensure that the configuration of the associated platform has been updated synchronously to avoid data writing failures due to configuration changes.
+The new configuration rules will take effect within 5 minutes.

 Access Type¶